sana33/SDCOR/Readme.md

   * #### "START" button

-    This button starts the operations of the selected algorithm.
-If _LOF_ or _LoOP_ checkboxes are not checked, then the SDCOR algorithm will be commenced.
+    This button starts the SDCOR algorithm.
 After pressing this button, any active element of the GUI is disabled, and when the process finishes, all of them will be re-enabled.

   * #### "CLEAR AXES" button